gagneurlab/drop/docs/source/prepare.rst

 addAF                  boolean    Whether or not to add the allele frequencies from gnomAD                                                                  ``true`` maxAF                  numeric    Maximum allele frequency (of the minor allele) cut-off.
 Variants with AF equal or below this number are considered rare.  ``0.001`` maxVarFreqCohort       numeric    Maximum variant frequency among the cohort.                                                                               ``0.05`` qcVcf                  character  Full path to the vcf file used for VCF-BAM matching.
-Refer to download_files_.                                       ``/path/to/qc_vcf.vcf.gz`` qcGroups               list       Same as “groups”, but for the VCF-BAM matching                                                                            ``# see aberrant expression example``
+Refer to :ref:`Files to download`.                                       ``/path/to/qc_vcf.vcf.gz`` qcGroups               list       Same as “groups”, but for the VCF-BAM matching                                                                            ``# see aberrant expression example``
 =====================  =========  ========================================================================================================================  ======